What Is Demand Generation?

 What's the biggest mistake companies make with demand generation?

 Treating demand generation as a lead generation alternative rather than a complete approach.
-Companies often launch demand generation campaigns but measure them with lead generation metrics (form fills, downloads) instead of pipeline metrics (opportunities, revenue attribution).
+Companies often launch demand generation campaigns but then measure them with lead generation metrics like form fills and downloads rather than pipeline metrics like opportunities and revenue attribution.
 This misalignment leads to premature program abandonment and continued demand capture optimization without building long-term competitive advantage.

 Can small B2B companies do demand generation effectively?

-Yes, but they need to focus their efforts.
+Yes, but focus is non-negotiable.
 Small companies should start with expert content creation and community engagement rather than trying to execute across all channels simultaneously.
-The key is consistency and value delivery within a narrow focus area, then expanding as resources and expertise grow through measurable pipeline contribution.
+Consistency and value delivery within a narrow focus area matter far more than breadth, and expanding from there as resources and expertise grow through measurable pipeline contribution is the right sequence.
 Success depends on picking one demand state and executing exceptionally well.

 How much should B2B companies invest in demand generation?

 High-growth B2B companies typically allocate a meaningful share of their total marketing budget to demand generation activities, with exact percentages varying by sales cycle length, average deal size, and competitive intensity.
 Investment should focus on content creation, distribution, events, and measurement infrastructure rather than technology platforms.
-The key is starting with foundation before scaling tactical execution.
+Start with foundation before scaling tactical execution.

 What demand generation tactics work best for enterprise B2B?